-We have incurred losses since its inception, has a limited operating history on which to assess our business, and anticipates that we will continue to incur significant losses for the foreseeable future.
+We have incurred losses since inception, have a limited operating history on which to assess our business, and anticipate that we will continue to incur significant losses for the foreseeable future.

 We are a clinical development-stage biopharmaceutical company with a limited operating history.
-We have incurred net losses in each year since 2009, including net losses attributable to common shareholders of \$17.2 million for the nine months ended September 30, 2017.
-As of September 30, 2017, we had an accumulated deficit of \$50.3 million.
+We have incurred net losses in each year since 2009, including net losses attributable to common shareholders of \$8.7 million for three months ended March 31, 2018.
+As of March 31, 2018, we had an accumulated deficit of \$73.1 million.

-As of September 30, 2017, we had cash and cash equivalents of \$68.2 million.
-In August 2017, we raised \$60 million thought private placements of our common stock.
+As of March 31, 2018, we had cash and cash equivalents of \$49.3 million.
+In August 2017, we raised approximately \$60 million though private placements of our common stock and warrants to purchase our common stock.
 We will continue to require substantial additional capital to continue our clinical development and potential commercialization activities.
 Accordingly, we will need to raise substantial additional capital to continue to fund our operations.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our clinical development efforts.
 Failure to raise capital as and when needed, on favorable terms or at all, would have a negative impact on our financial condition and our ability to develop our product candidates.

-We have devoted substantially all of our financial resources to identify, acquire, and developour product candidates, including conducting clinical trials and providing general and administrative support for our operations.
+We have devoted substantially all of our financial resources to identify, acquire, and develop our product candidates, including conducting clinical trials and providing general and administrative support for our operations.
 To date, we have financed our operations primarily through the sale of equity securities and convertible promissory notes.
-The amount of our future net losses will depend, in part, on the rate of its future expenditures andour ability to obtain funding through equity or debt financings, strategic collaborations or grants.
+The amount of our future net losses will depend, in part, on the rate of our future expenditures and our ability to obtain funding through equity or debt financings, strategic collaborations or grants.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 We expect losses to increase as we complete Phase I development and advance into Phase II development of our lead product candidates.
 We have not yet commenced pivotal clinical trials for any product candidate and it may be several years, if ever, before we complete pivotal clinical trials and have a product candidate approved for commercialization.
 We expect to invest significant funds into the research and development of our current product candidates to determine the potential to advance these product candidates to regulatory approval.